anti-doping

-British Powerlifting is unequivocal in its opposition to drugs in sport and strictly adheres to the IPF and the WADA (World Anti-Doping Agency) code.
+We strictly adhere to the IPF and the WADA (World Anti-Doping Agency) code.
 All international lifters are required to register with the IPF and are included in their Out of Competition Testing Pool.
-In addition, competitors for British Championships are required to complete a 'whereabouts' form, as part of our new online application process, to enable OOC in the time period preceding the championships.
+In addition, competitors for British Championships are required to complete a ‘whereabouts’ form, as part of our new online application process, to enable OOC in the time period preceding the championships.

 Anti-Doping Links and Athlete Resources